Skip to main content

 An HEI may offer a dual programme, which is a practically oriented degree programme delivered jointly with an employer.
 Organisational arrangements for such a programme are laid down in a written agreement.

-Classes / courses can be delivered using distance learning methods and techniques if their ECTS credit value is not higher than 50% of the total ECTS value of the entire programme.
+For distance learning classes / courses, the number of ECTS credits earned by students may not be higher than 50% of the total number of ECTS credits for the entire programme.
 Additionally, HEIs should meet all of the following requirements:

 • teaching staff are trained to deliver distance learning classes / courses, and delivery is monitored by the HEI on an ongoing basis;